harry1321/batch-data-etl/README.md

 - `/dags` : Contains the following Python scripts to implement the batch data ETL workflow.
     - `/tasks` : All the task functions are include in this folder.
+        - `variables.py` : Store global variables will be imported in other scripts.
         - `extract.py` : Functions to extract target data from open source database.
         - `clean_transform.py` : Functions to clean and transform data for loading into a Google Cloud Storage bucket.
         - `read_load.py` : Functions to load data to Google Cloud Storage and BigQuery.